PhoenixBasics/phoenixbasics.github.io/step6usersignin.md

 (If you've got phx.server running you'll need to restart it to see this change.)

 Now we're ready to sign our JWT.
 In `FawkesWeb.Auth.UserController` we'll do that by calling a method from a meta-programmed module Guardian creates called `FawkesWeb.Guardian.Tokenizer.Plug.sign_in/2`.
+Add this line `|> GuardianPlug.sign_in(user)
+` below the flash message in the create function.
 The result (after some alias goodness) looks like this:

 ```
 defmodule FawkesWeb.Auth.UserController do